 - Criminal Minds: The unsub in the episode "Elephant's Memory" is a badly bullied kid who snaps and goes on a killing spree of everyone who's ever wronged him.

 - Flashpoint: In one episode, Billy, a high school boy, is bullied viciously by his best friend's Jerkass boyfriend.
 Guess who shows up the next day with a loaded gun?
 However, Billy reveals that he doesn't want to hurt them, and simply wants to scare the shit out of them until they apologize.
-The aforementioned best friend manages to talk him out of continuing his rampage in a Heartwarming Moment that may never be equaled, right before the boyfriend stumbles into things, and an overenthusiastic cop comes in and mucks everything up.
+The aforementioned best friend manages to talk him out of continuing his rampage, right before the boyfriend stumbles into things, and an overenthusiastic cop comes in and mucks everything up.
 It ends well, though.

 - Frasier: Upon hearing that the boy who bullied him as a child—"He used to call me "Shorts In The Shower Boy!""—is now in prison, Niles sips his coffee and smugly queries:

 - Law & Order: Special Victims Unit: Obnoxious, Scrappy lab rat Stuckey has been catching hell all season by Stabler and his senior lab partner note , but it comes to a head after a small error allows a serial killer to go free and he gets mocked and yelled at by a bunch of people, including the killer himself.
 Stuckey then kills an innocent to plant evidence and get a second chance at the killer, then kills the lawyer, almost kills the judge, kills his lab partner and tortures Stabler for a bit.
 Were it not for the arrival of Olivia and Stuckey's feelings for her....